 - Electronic Communications Privacy Act (ECPA) reform should create a clear set of rules for law enforcement access that are in line with users’ expectations of digital privacy in the 21st century.
 These rules should safeguard end-user privacy, provide clarity for service providers, and enable law enforcement to conduct effective and efficient investigations.

-- The ECPA statute needs to be updated to reflect how information is managed and stored today.
+- The ECPA statute needs to be updated to reflect how information is managed, stored, and shared today.